wangziqi2013/wangziqi2013.github.io/_posts/2019-01-22-understand-zsim-contention-sim.markdown

 are more than one parents, this variable is useful, since the event will not begin until all parents are done.
 The third variable is `setMinStartCycle`, which stores the lower bound of the event's start cycle.
 This variable is initialized when the contention-free start cycle of the event is computed in the bound phase.
 This variable is only used in multi-threaded contention simulation for proper synchronization between simulation domains, as we will see later.
+Note that none of these three variables can determine when an event could start.
+In fact, only the completion cycle of parents and the delays between events determine the start cycle of the current event.